DeclarativeHub/Bond/README.md

 Yes, that's right!

-## The Observable
+## The Event Producer

-At the core of the framework is the class *Observable*.
+At the core of the framework is the class `EventProducer`.
 It represents an abstract event generator that provides the mechanisms that enable interested parties, called *observers*, to observe generated events.
-For example, it can represent a subject with a mutable state, like a variable or an array, and then inform observers of the state change whenever it happens.
+For example, it can be used to represent a subject with a mutable state, like a variable or an array, and then inform observers of the state change whenever it happens.
 On the other hand it can represent an action, something without a state, and generate an event whenever the action occurs.

-### The Observable Variable
+### The Observable

-The most common use of the Observable type is to have it mimic a variable or a property in order to enable observation of its change.
-In that case, it makes the most sense for events to be something as simple as the newly set value.
-As the Observable is a generic type generalized over its event type, when acting as a variable or a property it is specialized to the type of the values it can encapsulate.
-To create such observable just initialize it with a value:
+The most common use of the event producer is through its subclass `Observable` that can mimic a variable or a property and enable observation of its change.
+The Observable is a generic type generalized over the wrapped value type.
+As the EventProducer is also a generic type, generalized over its event type, it is only natural to specialize such event producer to the type of the values it can encapsulate.
+To create the observable just initialize it with a value:

 ```swift
 let captain = Observable(“Jim”)
 ```

-Swift automatically infers the type of the Observable from the passed value.
-In our example the type of the variable captain is `Observable<String>`.
+Swift automatically infers the type of the observable from the passed value.
+In our example the type of the variable `captain` is `Observable<String>`.
 To change its value afterwards, you can use the method `next`:

 ```swift
 captain.next(“Spock”)
 ```

-The value is accessible through the property value:
+The value is accessible through the property `value`:

 ```swift
 print(captain.value) // prints: Spock